Predictia/AQUA/docs/sphinx/source/core_components.rst

     data_r = reader.regrid(data)

 This will return an ``xarray.Dataset`` with the data lazily regridded to the target grid.
-We can then use the ``data_r`` object for further processing and only the needed data will be loaded in memory when necessary.
+We can then use the ``data_r`` object for further processing and the data will be loaded in memory only when necessary, allowing for further subsetting and processing.

 Concept
 ^^^^^^^